-- Staff are available to meet any need you may have: - Staff are on call for emergencies and to conduct rounds each day. - Professional staff in each residence hall assist students with questions regarding their room, processes or procedures, or challenges they may face.
-Hours vary during days and evenings. - Facilities staff will help if something in your room or bathroom needs repair.
-Call the Fix-It-Line during business hours at 660-785-4687.
+- Staff are available to meet your needs: - Staff are on-call for emergencies and to conduct rounds of each residence hall. - Professional staff assist students with questions regarding their experience and any challenges they may face. - Facilities staff will help if something in your room or bathroom needs repair.
+Submit a service request online for repairs!
 Emergency repairs occurring outside of business hours should be reported to a hall staff member.

 Throughout your experience as a resident and student, questions will arise.
 We are here to help!
 Monday through Friday from 8 a.m.-5 p.m. the staff in the central office is here to assist you in any way we can.
-You can email us at reslife@truman.edu, give us a call at 660-785-4227 or stop by our office in Missouri Hall 1100.
+You may email us at reslife@truman.edu, give us a call at 660-785-4227 or stop by our office in Missouri Hall 1100.